 How would you say Brunel helped you to get where you are today?

 I felt that Brunel hit the sweet-spot with its modules; alongside the pure mathematics I was able to flex my skills within practical computer-based modules and also applied areas such as mechanics and risk analysis.
 Brunel ensured that I gained self-confidence when it came to addressing a new challenge alongside the problem-solving and computational skills which studying mathematics brings.
-All of this enabled me to land my role at Redwood Technologies.
+This helped to lay the foundations for my career, enabling me to progress to my role at XE (https://www.xe.com).

-It was a great feeling to be back at Brunel giving a talk.
+It’s a great feeling to be back at Brunel giving a talk [for the Maths Employability Conference].
 It wasn’t that long ago where I was on the receiving end of such a talk, and at the time I definitely never imagined that I would be in this situation.

-When I was a student, I always felt that the talks were given from model students who always got the best grades etc. My journey through university definitely wasn’t the easiest, so I really felt that I could give students some advice from the perspective of a not so easy path through to graduation.
+When I was a student, I always felt that the talks were given from model students who always got the best grades, etc. My journey through university definitely wasn’t the easiest, so I really feel that I can give students some advice from the perspective of a not-so-easy-path through to graduation.

-These sessions really opened my eyes to just how many areas of work that a maths degree opens up to me.
-It also highlighted just how proactive the placement and careers team are when it came to assisting students
+[As a student] these sessions really opened my eyes to just how many areas of work a Maths degree opens up to me.
+It also highlighted just how proactive the Placement and Careers team are when it came to assisting students

 Don’t just rush into the first graduate role that you will find.
-There is a huge amount of open jobs out there, so don’t be disheartened if you can’t find any that you like.
-Saying that you should trust fate may sound a bit silly, but in reality the ideal job for you will come along when it’s your time.
+There are a huge amount of open jobs out there, so don’t be disheartened if you can’t find any that you like.
+Saying that, you should trust fate; it may sound a bit silly, but in reality the ideal job for you will come along when it’s your time.
 For some people, that time is much sooner than others.
 If your time has not arrived yet, that does not mean you are any less hireable; it just means that the right role has not come along yet.